codelingo/docs/docs/concepts/CLQL.md

 # Variables

 Facts that do not have a parent-child relationship can be compared by assigning their properties to variables.
-Any argument starting with “$” defines a variable.
 A query with a variable will only match a pattern in the code if all properties representing that variable are equal.

 The following query compares two classes (which do have a parent-child relationship) and returns the methods which both classes implement: